Latest Update: 21 November 2017

 Sometimes it wasn't just Doug who got stress relief out of a Danger Room session.
 I recall a game night circa 1986 or 1987 when I came home from work and told Kat — then the GM — words to the effect of "I had a bad day today; I hope we get to kill a lot of things in the game tonight."
 Kat scrapped her intended plans for that evening and instead gave us a Danger Room scenario where I did indeed get to kill lots of things.
 And work off my stress.

 The interruption here is a bit of an in-joke.
-As noted in the concordance for Drunkard's Walk II there was a Gamma campaign set in Warriors' World during the late 1980s, but other than a few scrawled notes in the campaign binder that testify to its existence, no one left in the group remembers anything about it.
+As noted in the concordance for Drunkard's Walk II there was a Gamma campaign set in Warriors' World during the late 1980s, but other than a few scrawled notes and one character sheet in the campaign binder that testify to its existence, no one left in the group remembers anything about it.

 "The Million-Mook March"